TBettens/Data_Structure_Implementation_Examples/README.md

         4. Deep vs Shallow copies (move semantics)
         5. Recursion Examples via an Extended Interface
 5. **Student**
-    1. class Student is used as the kinds of object to store in the above Data Structures
+    1. class Student is used as the kind of object to store in the above Data Structures
         1. Copy and Move Constructors
         2. Copy and Move Assignment
         3. Instance Attributes